The Spiritual Battle: the World the Flesh and the Devil

 Yet we do speak wisdom among those who are mature; a wisdom, however, not of this age nor of the rulers of this age who are passing away (1 Corinthians 2:6).

-In what ways can the world exert its influence on us?
+How does the world exert its influence on us?

 1. Idolatry